Lab: A Matter of Taste, Part II

 Question 5

-Conduct a hypothesis test to determine whether your data is consistent with the null hypothesis.
-Be sure to provide.
+You will now conduct a hypothesis test to determine whether your data is consistent with the null hypothesis.

-- The value of the observed test statistic.
+Calculate the value of the observed test statistic using infer.

-- The p-value and your conclusion (based on the \(\alpha\)-value you selected in Part I) regarding the null hypothesis and the original claim.
+Calculate a p-value for the test and, based on the \(\alpha\)-value you selected in Part I of the lab, make a conclusion regarding the null hypothesis and your original claim.

 Question 6